NoneGG/aredis/docs/source/sentinel.rst

 Sentinel support
 ================

-aredis can be used together with `Redis Sentinel <http://redis.io/topics/sentinel>`_ to discover Redis nodes.
-You need to have at least one Sentinel daemon running in order to use aredis's Sentinel support.
+coredis can be used together with `Redis Sentinel <http://redis.io/topics/sentinel>`_ to discover Redis nodes.
+You need to have at least one Sentinel daemon running in order to use coredis's Sentinel support.

-Connecting aredis to the Sentinel instance(s) is easy.
+Connecting coredis to the Sentinel instance(s) is easy.
 You can use a Sentinel connection to discover the master and slaves network addresses:

 .. code-block:: python